SOLEGUIDE

 The NHS provides orthotic devices free of charge when prescribed.
 Shoes are a separate matter.

-The NHS does not routinely provide shoes for orthotic wearers.
-However, there are exceptions: prescribed bespoke footwear may be provided free of charge when no commercially available shoe can accommodate the patient's device or foot shape.
-This typically applies to significant foot deformity, diabetic foot care on specific clinical pathways, or other complex needs.
+The NHS doesn't routinely provide shoes for orthotic wearers.
+The exceptions are for prescribed bespoke footwear when no commercially available shoe can accommodate the patient's device or foot shape.
+This typically applies to substantial foot deformity, diabetic foot care on specific clinical pathways, or other complex needs.

 If you think you might qualify, ask your orthotist or podiatrist.
-They can advise on whether a referral for bespoke footwear is appropriate.
+They can advise on whether a referral is appropriate.

 Is There VAT Relief on Orthotic Footwear?

 Footwear specifically designed for disabled people may be eligible for VAT zero-rating under HMRC rules.
-This can save you 20% on the purchase price, which is a significant saving on higher-priced specialist shoes.
+That's a 20% saving on the purchase price, which adds up quickly on higher-priced specialist shoes.

-The relief applies to footwear that is specifically designed or adapted for a person with a disability.
-It does not apply to standard high-street shoes that happen to be compatible with orthotics.
-The distinction matters: a shoe from a specialist orthopaedic range may qualify, while a mainstream trainer with a removable insole will not.
+The relief applies to footwear that's specifically designed or adapted for a person with a disability.
+It doesn't apply to standard high-street shoes that happen to be compatible with orthotics.
+The distinction matters: a shoe from a specialist orthopaedic range may qualify, while a mainstream trainer with a removable insole won't.

 Ask the retailer before you buy.
-Specialist orthotic footwear retailers will know whether the shoes they stock qualify for VAT relief and can process the exemption at the point of sale.
+Specialist orthotic footwear retailers will know whether their stock qualifies and can process the exemption at the point of sale.

 How Do You Get Good Value?

-Spending wisely on orthotic-compatible shoes does not always mean spending less.
+Spending wisely doesn't always mean spending less.
 Here are some practical tips:

-- Expensive does not mean compatible: a £150 shoe is not automatically better for orthotics than an £80 one.
+• Expensive doesn't mean compatible: a £150 shoe isn't automatically better for orthotics than an £80 one.
 Always check the features first, regardless of price.

-- Buy end-of-season: orthotic-compatible shoes go on sale just like everything else.
-If you know your size and the model you want, buying in the sales can save 30% to 50%.
+• Buy end-of-season: orthotic-compatible shoes go on sale just like everything else.
+If you know your size and the model you want, you can save 30% to 50%.

-- Buy two pairs if you find a good one: rotating between two pairs extends the life of both.
-If a shoe works well with your orthotic and you can afford it, buy a second pair before the model is discontinued.
+• Buy two pairs if you find a good one: rotating between two pairs extends the life of both.
+If a shoe works well with your orthotic and you can afford it, grab a second pair before the model gets discontinued.
+I've seen too many people lose out on this.

-- Factor in lifespan: a more expensive shoe that lasts 18 months may cost less per month than a cheaper shoe that wears out in six months.
+• Factor in lifespan: a more expensive shoe that lasts 18 months may cost less per month than a cheaper shoe that wears out in six.

 Frequently Asked Questions